 We may use the PHI you submit to create aggregated, anonymous data, which we’ll use to tailor our site to your interests, develop new features, and monitor the usage of our site.
 We may also perform statistical analysis of this aggregate data and disclose the results as permitted by law.

-We may disclose, transfer, or sell the personal information collected through our website as an asset of the company in conjunction with due diligence for or completion of a merger, reorganization, or sale to a third-party of our company or a major portion of its assets.
+We may disclose, transfer, or sell the personal information collected through our Digital Tools as an asset of the company in conjunction with due diligence for or completion of a merger, reorganization, or sale to a third-party of our company or a major portion of its assets.

 We and our third-party service providers may use PHI to: